marklchaves/cme-dev-style-guide/_docs/references/16-word-list.html.md

 - internets, interwebs, or any other variation of the word “internet”
 - ninja, rockstar, wizard, unicorn (unless referring to a literal ninja, rockstar, wizard, or unicorn)
 - young, old, elderly, or any other word describing a person's age
 - crushing it, killing it
 - crazy, insane, or similar words to describe people
 - best-in-breed
 - Silicon Valley cliches like rise and grind, or disruptor/disruption.
 - activation (when referring to our presence at an event)
+- replicate (use copy instead unless you're trying to _reproduce_ a problem)